fallsoft-matt/programming-test/README.md

 # Weather Report (Programming Test)

+To build the full project, feel free to checkout the 'feature/persistence' branch

 ## Time Spent
 I started this project on Monday morning and spent about 16 hours coding